 This letter is being revised whenever changes are made.
 Please Read.
 There is a notation at the bottom indicating when it was last updated.

-- Annunciation School and our Religious Education program will be suspended until the week of April 30th, 2020 as announced by the Archdiocese of NY.
+- Annunciation School and our Religious Education program will remain closed until the end of the year as announced on 5/1 by the Archdiocese of NY.

-- Annunciation Church will be open each day from 11AM to 5:00PM and Our Lady of Fatima Church will be open from 8AM to 4PM daily, for personal prayers, for now.
+- Annunciation Church will be open each day from 11AM to 5:00PM and Our Lady of Fatima Church will be open from 8AM to 4PM daily, for personal prayers.

 - Masses will be livestreamed daily at 8AM, 9AM and 10AM every day, Monday through Sunday at https://venue.streamspot.com/bbcbe56c from Annunciation Church where we have the capabilities to livestream.
 All mass intentions will be fulfilled privately by a priest or by livestreamed masses.
-Stations of the Cross will also be livestreamed for the next few Fridays at 7:30PM.
-On Monday through Thursday we will also livestream the Rosary and the Divine Mercy Chaplet at 7:30PM.
+On Monday through Friday we will also livestream the Rosary followed by the Divine Mercy Chaplet at 7:30PM.

-- The parish office will now be closed.
-Please call the rectory if you have an emergency or are in need of a priest.
+- The parish office is closed.
+Please call the rectory at 914-779-7345 if you have an emergency or are in need of a priest.
 The parish email will continue to be checked daily (email@example.com).

-- While the “suspension” of public Masses basically includes all other services, we can – and will – hear confessions on request.
-Just give a call or drop us an email to arrange an appointment.
+- While the suspension of Masses basically includes all other services, we will hear confessions on request.
+Just call or drop us an email to arrange an appointment.